Copprhead/hotas-vr-controller/README.md

 # Installation
 1. Download the latest hotas-vr-controller release package.
 2. Unzip the release package in a folder of your choice.
 For example: `C:\abc\hotas-vr-controller`.
 3. Install the Interception driver.
-The command-line installer `install-interception.exe` of the driver is included in the release package. **IMPORTANT: Do not double-click it.
+The command-line installer `install-interception.exe` of the driver is included in `bin` folder of the release package. **IMPORTANT: Do not double-click it.
 The installer must be run within a Windows Command Prompt (cmd.exe) with administrative rights.** To do this, click the "Start" button and type in "Command Prompt".
 Right-click on the "Command Prompt" icon and select "Run as administrator".
 Then use the `cd` command to change to the directory of the installer and then execute `install-interception.exe /install`.
 For example:
 ```
-cd C:\abc\hotas-vr-controller\bin\win64
+cd C:\abc\hotas-vr-controller\bin
 install-interception.exe /install
 ```
 4. Register the OpenVR driver.
 SteamVR has the command line tool `vrpathreg.exe` for that.
 Open a command prompt (click the "Start" button and type in "Command Prompt").
 The actual paths depend on where your Steam apps are installed.
 For example: